Zrips/CMILib/README.md

 At this stage, you should run another `/stop` to add the plugins that depend on this library and proceed with their setup as required.

+## Support

+If you have encountered an issue with this Library, please check the Contributing section below for information on how to report it.

+Before asking questions, please make sure to read our [Frequently Asked Questions](https://www.zrips.net/cmilib/faq/).

+You can also request support and discuss issues with Community Members on the [Zrips Community Discord](https://discord.gg/dDMamN4).

 ## Plugins Using This Library

 - [CMI](https://www.spigotmc.org/resources/cmi-298-commands-insane-kits-portals-essentials-economy-mysql-sqlite-much-more.3742/) version 9.x and up